 Blackfyre is the fabled hand-and-a-half longsword of Valyrian steel once wielded by Aegon the Conqueror.
 It is the most famous of the several Valyrian swords once owned by House Targaryen, and provided the name for House Blackfyre.
 Another known Valyrian blade owned by the family was Dark Sister, once wielded by Aegon's sister, Visenya.

 Aegon the Conqueror

-In the aftermath of Aegon's Conquest, King Aegon I Targaryen used Blackfyre to kill Qhorin Volmark.
+In the aftermath of Aegon's Conquest, King Aegon I Targaryen used Blackfyre to kill Qhorin Volmark during the invasion of the Iron Islands.
 During the First Dornish War, Aegon killed the champion of House Toland with Blackfyre, not knowing it was actually the fool of Ghost Hill.

 Even though Aegon the Conqueror was a great warrior with Blackfyre, his sister, Queen Visenya Targaryen, feared the blade was not enough to protect the new king from danger.
 Aegon was convinced to allow the formation of the Kingsguard in 10 AC.

 Aegon had his elder son, Aenys Targaryen, handle Blackfyre from time to time, but the prince was no more than an adequate swordsman.
 Aegon bestowed knighthood on his younger son, Maegor Targaryen, during a tourney at Riverrun in 28 AC, dubbing the prince with Blackfyre.

 After Aegon died at Dragonstone in 37 AC, the king's body was burned in a funeral pyre with his hands folded over the hilt of Blackfyre.
 Prince Maegor then retrieved Blackfyre, which had been made darker in color by the flames but was otherwise unharmed.